Coreen & District Football League: Teams in the Coreen & DFL: 1909 to 1930

-Urana (pale blue & gold): 1929 & 1930.
-Joined the Southern Riverina Football Association in 1931.

-Wahgunyah: 1922.
-Joined the Chiltern & District Football Association in 1923 and played there until 1929, then joined the Corowa & DFA in 1930.

-History:1930 to 2007
+1930 to 2007

 The 1930 season of Coreen & District Football Association competition coincided with the first season of the Corowa and District Football Association, with Balldale winning the first of three consecutive Corowa & DFA premierships.

 As a result of a protest by the Oaklands FC and then an appeal to the Wagga Football Council and NSW National Football League as to the make up of the 1930 Coreen and District Football Association finals series and participating teams, due to a dispute over the eligibility of an Oaklands player, the Coreen & DFA folded after a delegates meeting in May, 1931, when it was moved 'that the forming of the association be temporarily suspended' with Coreen, Daysdale and Rand then joining the Corowa & DFA competition in 1931.
 Balldale then went on to defeat Coreen in the 1931 Corowa & District FA grand final.

 The Corowa and District competition ran from 1930 until 1935 when it took on the Coreen & District FA's name at its 1936 Annual General Meeting.